cpbotha/nvpy/README.rst

 * Partial syncs (whilst notes are being edited) are done by a background thread so you can keep on working at light speed.
 * Can be used offline, also without simplenote account.
-* Search box does realtime regular expression searching in all your notes.
-All occurrences of that regular expression are also highlighted in currently active note.
+* Search box does realtime gstyle or regular expression searching in all your notes.
+All occurrences of the search string are also highlighted in currently active note.
 * Markdown rendering to browser.
 * Continuous rendering mode: If you activate this before